WARNING: These are summaries, not reviews, and may contain story spoilers.

 Fictional Characters: Lord Ruthven; Mansfield Smith-Cumming; Robert Elsmere; Sergeant Daniel Dravot

-Historical Characters: Winston Churchill; David Lloyd George
+Historical Figures: Winston Churchill; David Lloyd George

 Other Characters: Charles Beauregard; Smith-Cumming; Robert Elsmere; Sexton; Diogenes Guards; Fink-Nottle